Asheville Community Theatre is having auditions...more

 Branford has not confined his music to the quartet context.
 In addition to guest turns with a legion of giants including Miles Davis, Dizzy Gillespie, Herbie Hancock and Sonny Rollins, he has excelled in duets with several major pianists, including his boyhood friend Harry Connick, Jr. Branford formed the Marsalis Music label in 2002, and under his direction it has documented his own music, talented new stars such as Miguel Zenon, and neglected older masters including one of Branford’s teachers, the late Alvin Batiste.
 Branford has also shared his knowledge as an educator, forming extended teaching relationships at Michigan State, San Francisco State and North Carolina Central Universities and conducting workshops at sites throughout the United States and the world.
 To learn more about Branford please visit

 Can you sing?
-Do you live in Georgia?
 Would you like the opportunity to become a part of a Grammy winning organization?

 For more details please visit the ASOC website.

 The Great American Song Contest is back.
 Deadline for entry is November 15, 2017.

 For more details click on the picture to your left.

 Busch Gardens Tampa Bay is casting for Instrumentalists and Vocalists.

 Talent should submit an application online and supply a current headshot/resume.

 Casting takes place on June 27, 2018.
 Audition time for Instrumentalists is 9:00am and at 10:30am for Vocalists.